avshiliaev/avshiliaev/README.md

 <br/>

-I am a Software Engineer working on solutions for industrial analytics.
+I am a Software Engineer working primarily with solutions for industrial analytics.

-I am really into Typescript, Python, C# and how they enable a developer to build strong, flexible and highly scalable web application.
-My tech stack includes Angular, React, Asp.NetCore NodeJS.
-I also perform some Data Science every once in a while and can integrate the SciPy stack as well as Tensorflow into my workflow.
+My stack includes **Golang**, **Python**, and **Node.js**, among others.
+I am involved in developing microservices-based **event-driven** systems.
+My principal concern is enabling the collection of real-time data from edge devices and the subsequent **stream processing** based on **Kafka**.
+My interests and responsibilities also include managing **Kubernetes** workloads with custom operators in a hybrid cloud environment.

 ## My Projects